 Scotia River, Great Bear Rainforest

-The Great Bear Rainforest is one of the largest remaining tracts of unspoiled coastal temperate rainforest left in the world.
+In 2016, the Government of British Columbia officially recognized the Great Bear Rainforest, when it announced an agreement to permanently protect 85 percent of the old-growth forested area from industrial logging.
 The area is home to cougars, wolves, salmon, grizzly bears, and the Kermode bear, a unique subspecies of the black bear.
-The forest features 1,000-year-old western red cedar and Sitka spruce over 300 feet (90 m) tall.
-Coastal temperate rainforests are characterized by their proximity to both ocean and mountains.
+The Scotia River provides important spawning habitat for pink and coho salmon, and steelhead trout.
+The old-growth forest features 1,000-year-old western red cedar and Sitka spruce over 300 feet (90 m) tall.
+Coastal temperate rainforests are characterized by their proximity to both the ocean and mountains.
 Abundant rainfall results when the atmospheric flow of moist air off the ocean collides with mountain ranges.
-Much of the Pacific coastline of North America shares this climate pattern, including portions of Alaska, British Columbia, Washington, Oregon, and Northern California.
+Much of the Pacific coastline of North America share this climate pattern, including portions of Alaska, British Columbia, Washington, Oregon, and Northern California.
 Read more here and here.
-Explore more of Scotia River here:
+Explore more of Scotia River and the Great Bear Rainforest here:

 About the background graphic